strategineer/personal-website/content/blog/2025-01-23/index.md

 ### Concise, efficient rules

-There's a lot to like about Shadowdark but its defining feature is that it's surprisingly **elegant** (considering that it won the [Ennie Award for Best Game in 2024](https://ennie-awards.com/portfolio-item/2024-nominees-and-winners/) this shouldn't come as too much of a surprise).
+There's a lot to like about Shadowdark but its defining feature is that it's surprisingly **elegant** (considering that it won the [Ennie Award for Best Game in 2024](https://ennie-awards.com/portfolio-item/2024-nominees-and-winners/), this shouldn't come as too much of a surprise).

-The rulebook is a masterpiece of design --- it's one of the best laid out rulebooks I've read.
+The rulebook is a masterpiece of design, it's one of the best laid out rulebooks I've read.
 The rules are concise, clear and comprehensive enough to allow new and experienced GMs to run fun Shadowdark games right ASAP.

 ### A great OSR system for less experienced GMs

 The Shadowdark RPG rulebook is incredibly helpful for GMs.
 It doesn't assume years of experience and provides clear instructions on how to run the game.

 For example, how do you as the GM emphasise the danger and urgency of exploring a dark dank dungeon?
-A lot of OSR systems assume that you as the GM already know how to do this.
+Many OSR systems assume you, as the GM, already know how to do this.

 The Shadowdark RPG rules go out of their way to give GMs, who've never run an OSR game like this before, guidance on how to do exactly this.

 Shadowdark's masterstroke is that 10 minutes of real-time represents 10 minutes of game-time.
 And, depending on how dangerous the area the PCs are in, every so often you'll roll a d6 to check for a random encounter.
 On a 1, the PCs encounter something or someone.

-This makes it clear for everyone at the table that spending real-time discussing what to do next or spending game-time searching under every tile in a room for traps brings the risk of a random encounter with it.
+This makes it clear that spending real-time discussing next steps or game-time searching under every tile in a room for traps increases the risk of a random encounter.

 The system encourages players to just **do** something which tends to be more fun and helps keep the game from becoming a slog.

-While experienced GMs can solve these problems intuitively, Shadowdark RPG provides explicit guidance, which is incredibly helpful for new GMs.
+While experienced GMs can solve these problems intuitively, Shadowdark RPG provides explicit guidance; which is incredibly helpful for new GMs.
 This ethos makes Shadowdark RPG stand out among its many OSR peers.

 I can't stress how amazingly concise and useful the rulebook is.
 Still, it won't be a perfect fit for every OSR campaign you're going to run.